zainulabedeen123/best-saas-kit-pro/README.md

 # Best SaaS Kit Pro - Advanced by Akshay N 🚀

+When you create an account on [Best SaaS Kit Advanced](https://saaskit.vasarai.net/), you'll be getting 500 Credits to use for free.
+Please don't spam 😅.
+With those credits currently you can try chat with gpt-4o and image ai generation.

 A modern, production-ready SaaS starter kit built with Next.js 15, TypeScript, Tailwind CSS, and more.
 Perfect for launching your next SaaS project quickly and efficiently.

 ![SaaS Kit Banner](public/Saas-Header.png)